NotAnyMike/Robust-Object-Matching/README.md

 # Keypoint Detector and (Robust) Object Matching

-This lab is to implement different models, for Keypoint Detectors we will implement Harries, for Object Matching a basic algorithm and for Robost Object Matching we will implement RANSAC based on pre-defined MatLab methods.
+Here it is an implementation for different models.
+For Keypoint Detectors: Harris.
+For Object Matching a basic algorithm based on BOW and for Robust Object Matching we will implement RANSAC.